omerwase/Vehicle-Markov-Localization/README.md

 1) All observations are converted from the car's coordinate system to a gobal (map) coordinate system, based on the particle's position.
 2) Landmarks expected within LIDAR range of the particle are selected for comparison.
-3) Each observation is assosiated with the closest (nearest neighbor) expected landmark.
+3) Each observation is associated with the closest (nearest neighbor) expected landmark.
 4) The particle's weight is determined using multi-variate Gaussian distribution.
-This is measure of how well associated landmarks coorespond to LIDAR measurements if the particle represented the car's location.
+This is measure of how well associated landmarks correspond to LIDAR measurements if the particle represented the car's location.

 The figure below is an example of landmark association based on nearest neighbour: